Developmental editing

-Some texts need significant structuring or restructuring through a process called developmental editing.
+Some manuscripts need significant structuring or restructuring through a process called developmental editing.

-Developmental editing (also called content editing, structural editing or substantive editing) looks at a manuscript through a ‘big picture’ lens.
-This kind of editing supports the author in shaping and refining the core elements of their work – whether it’s fiction or non-fiction – before copyediting begins.
+Developmental editing (also called structural editing or substantive editing) looks at a manuscript through a ‘big picture’ lens.
+This kind of editing supports the author in shaping and refining the core elements of their work – whether it’s fiction or non-fiction – before copy editing begins.

 Developmental editing goes beyond surface-level fixing of grammar or punctuation.
 It addresses foundational aspects such as structure, clarity, pacing, character development (for fiction), argument strength (for non-fiction), and the overall coherence and effectiveness of the manuscript.